+SYMBOLIC OF MOTION, EMOTION & FLOW

 ICO-DANCE FURTHER INFORMATION…

-It is suitable for dancers and non-dancers who wish to experience a way of moving which helps the body to find a fluid, energised, natural balance and the head to find a calm, alert, in-the-present-moment state.
+ICO-DANCE is suitable for both dancers and non-dancers who wish to experience an organic way of moving which helps the body and head to find a fluid, energised, natural balance.

 After training at London Contemporary Dance School, UK, in the early nineties, Amanda performed as a contemporary dancer for over ten years, working with European companies and choreographers in the UK, Norway, Sweden and Lithuania.
 She subsequently became a freelance practitioner leading workshops, residencies and performance projects for children, adults, dancers in training, teachers and dance professionals in the UK, Ireland, Norway, Lithuania and Kenya.

 In 2006 she undertook a two year professional development course, devised by the Laban Guild UK, in the practical application of Laban principles.
 Leaders and guest teachers included first and second generation Laban students (Walli Meier, Anna Carlisle, Valerie Preston-Dunlop, Geraldine Stephenson, Marion North and Warren Lamb).

 Amanda has since performed in three Laban dance films and taught Laban-based principles and practice on professional development summer schools, teacher training and dance training courses, and courses for children and adults from non-dance backgrounds.
 After recently relocating to California with her husband, Amanda is happy to have the opportunity to establish ICO-DANCE classes for local people.